-Participants’ stories demonstrated the development of eBay knowledge skills over time.
+Participants’ stories demonstrated the development of eBay knowledge skills over time not very clear is this that skills and associated knowledges developed over time, did they become settled?.
 However it became apparent that as their eBay skill set increased, the need for implementation of such know-how’s was reduced.
-This was also true of knowledge learned outside of eBay; many skills previously learned as a way of locating and obtaining items became obsolete through the deskilling functions provided by eBay.
-This mirrors the notion put forward by Hand and Shove (2007) that the implementation of technology in turn can diminish ones creativity.
+Can you include an example to help illustrate (from your data) This was also true of knowledge learned outside of eBay; many skills previously learned as a way of locating and obtaining items became redundant, once automated systems like (x) were used.
+Again I think you need a story/reference to your data to help support this. through the deskilling functions provided by eBay..
+This mirrors the notion put forward by Hand and Shove (2007) that the implementation of technology in turn can diminish one’s creativity.
 When speaking to Hannah, a stage manager at a theatre, she depicted the negative connotations now attached to eBay through its reduction of user skill and knowledge required to utilise the site and locate certain goods.

 There is a lot of people in the industry that feel that looking on eBay is a real kind of cop out.
 Um, and I know some designers really don’t like looking on eBay and suggesting things...we don’t always say the stuff has come from eBay we just kind of, show images, because some people do have a preconception.
 Um, but uh, before I guess, yeah the skills were very different, so you would be trawling through the Yellow Pages, um, getting contacts, phoning people and if they don’t have it, asking if they kind of, can give you any leads and you kind of have a web of um, kind of phone calls or visits to places because you kind of just get chatting to people.
 We still do that, um, it’s just that eBay is another tool for us to use.

 The ease with which eBay allows participants to search and locate a wanted good was often attributed within the stories to the deskilling functions the site now provides.
 Prior knowledge was almost unnecessary as the eBay filters allowed specific items to come up in a search engine without their credentials having been specified in order to find them.
 Natalie, a 22 year old sports student, stated that her main eBay purchases were watches.
 When talking about her technique of locating certain items, it was clear that any previous research or consideration was unnecessary as eBay provided means of filtering her options on her behalf and bringing up items with which she had no previous knowledge of.
+What about the comment that they need to learn how to use eBay first in order to achieve specific goals that they have in mind?